 If the musical work was first published in a foreign country, and then subsequently published in the United States, the applicant may submit one complete copy or phonorecord of the edition that was first published in the foreign country.
-Alternatively, the applicant may submit one complete phonorecord or one complete copy of the "best edition" that was published in the United States, provided that the content of the U.S. edition is identical to the content of the foreign edition.
+Alternatively, the applicant may submit one complete copy or phonorecord of the "best edition" that was published in the United States, provided that the content of the U.S. edition is identical to the content of the foreign edition.
 See id.
-For information concerning the best edition requirement for printed copies of a musical work, see Section 1509.2(A)(2)(b).
+For information concerning the best edition requirement, see Sections 1509.2(A)(2)(a) and 1509.2(A)(2)(b).